Kiln-AI/Kiln/guides/Fine Tuning LLM Models Guide.md

 What’s next after fine tuning?

-#### Evaluate model quality
+#### Evaluate Model Quality

 We now have 9 fine-tuned models, but which is best for our task?
 We should evaluate their quality for quality/speed/cost tradeoffs.

-Kiln offers tools to help with evaluation:

-- Kiln will withhold a validation and test set.
-Simply request a train/test/val split when creating your dataset.
-- OpenAI fine-tuning will check the validation set when training and report your val_loss.
-Note: this will only work for deterministic tasks like classification.
-Non-deterministic generative tasks will require human eval.

-We’re building more advanced eval tools in a later release.
+We will be adding eval tools into Kiln soon to help with this process!
+In the meantime, you can used the reserved test/val splits to evaluate the fine tunes.

 #### Exporting Models